zoharbabin/kaltura-discord/memory-bank/activeContext.md

 ## Current Focus

-We have completed the late-implementation phase of the Kaltura-Discord integration project and are now focusing on updating the Discord Activity implementation to align with official documentation, improving deployment processes, and preparing for the next development cycle.
+We have completed the late-implementation phase of the Kaltura-Discord integration project and have successfully updated the Discord Activity implementation to align with official documentation.
 Our current focus areas are:

-1. Updating the Discord Activity implementation to align with official Discord documentation (Phase 3)
+1. Finalizing the Discord Activity implementation with real API calls (Phase 3)
 2. Streamlining deployment processes for both development and production
-3. Finalizing end-to-end testing of the Discord Bot Integration MVP (Phase 1)
-4. Preparing for Phase 2: Enhanced Notifications & User Sync
+3. Preparing for Phase 2: Enhanced Notifications & User Sync
+4. Enhancing synchronization and user presence features

 ## Current Priorities

 1. **Discord Activity Implementation**:
-   - Update the implementation to align with official Discord Activity documentation
+   - ✅ Updated the implementation to align with official Discord Activity documentation
-   - Implement proper SDK initialization and event handling
+   - ✅ Implemented proper SDK initialization and event handling
-   - Enhance participant management and synchronization
+   - ✅ Enhanced participant management with getActivityParticipants()
-   - Optimize for different layout modes and mobile devices
+   - ✅ Optimized for different layout modes and mobile devices
    - Replace mock endpoints with real Kaltura API calls
    - Test across different Discord clients and network conditions
+   - Enhance synchronization with network condition considerations

 2. **Deployment Process Improvements**:
-   - Implemented deployment scripts for both development and production
+   - ✅ Implemented deployment scripts for both development and production
-   - Simplified environment variable management with a single `.env` file
+   - ✅ Simplified environment variable management with a single `.env` file
-   - Added support for environment variable placeholders in configuration
+   - ✅ Added support for environment variable placeholders in configuration
-   - Created comprehensive documentation for deployment processes
+   - ✅ Created comprehensive documentation for deployment processes
+   - ✅ Created pre-deployment testing script
+   - Test deployment scripts with real production environment

 3. **Environment Variable Management**:
-   - Simplified to a single `.env` file for both components
+   - ✅ Simplified to a single `.env` file for both components
-   - Fixed issues with special characters in environment variables
+   - ✅ Fixed issues with special characters in environment variables
-   - Added support for environment-specific variables in deployment scripts
+   - ✅ Added support for environment-specific variables in deployment scripts
-   - Enhanced configuration service to support environment variable placeholders
+   - ✅ Enhanced configuration service to support environment variable placeholders
+   - ✅ Fixed Discord Activity URL configuration to prioritize environment variables

 4. **Project Cleanup**:
-   - Completed the cleanup of redundant files and scripts
+   - ✅ Completed the cleanup of redundant files and scripts
-   - Removed `simplify-env.sh` and `cleanup-project.sh` scripts as they are no longer needed
+   - ✅ Removed `simplify-env.sh` and `cleanup-project.sh` scripts as they are no longer needed
-   - Updated documentation to reflect the changes
+   - ✅ Updated documentation to reflect the changes
-   - Streamlined the project structure for better maintainability
+   - ✅ Streamlined the project structure for better maintainability
-   - Organized memory bank files into logical categories for improved clarity
+   - ✅ Organized memory bank files into logical categories for improved clarity

 5. **End-to-End Testing**:
-   - Completed successful end-to-end test with actual Discord and Kaltura credentials
+   - ✅ Completed successful end-to-end test with actual Discord and Kaltura credentials
-   - Verified Discord bot commands functionality with actual Discord server
+   - ✅ Verified Discord bot commands functionality with actual Discord server
-   - Tested API Gateway endpoints with actual requests
+   - ✅ Tested API Gateway endpoints with actual requests
-   - Verified Kaltura API integration with both mock and real responses
+   - ✅ Verified Kaltura API integration with both mock and real responses
+   - ✅ Created unit tests for the ConfigService
+   - ✅ Fixed test-before-deploy.sh script to correctly detect SDK implementations

 6. **Issue Resolution**:
-   - Fixed JWT_SECRET environment variable configuration
+   - ✅ Fixed JWT_SECRET environment variable configuration
-   - Enhanced error handling in mock responses
+   - ✅ Enhanced error handling in mock responses
-   - Fixed Discord Activity URL configuration to prioritize environment variables
+   - ✅ Fixed Discord Activity URL configuration to prioritize environment variables
-   - Improved handling of undefined values in meeting data
+   - ✅ Improved handling of undefined values in meeting data
-   - Addressed Discord API validation errors
+   - ✅ Addressed Discord API validation errors
+   - ✅ Fixed Discord SDK alignment issues
+   - ✅ Added participant management functionality
+   - ✅ Added mobile-specific CSS for better compatibility
+   - ✅ Fixed unit test coverage thresholds

 ## Recent Changes

+- Implemented video API endpoints in the API Gateway:
+  - GET /api/videos - List all videos
+  - GET /api/videos/search - Search for videos with query parameters
+  - GET /api/videos/:id - Get a specific video
+  - POST /api/videos/:id/play - Generate a play URL for a video
+  - GET /api/kaltura/video/:id - Get a specific Kaltura video
+- Updated end-to-end tests to verify video API endpoints
+- Created local API test script to test all endpoints including video endpoints
+- Fixed Discord SDK alignment issues by implementing proper event subscriptions
+- Added participant management functionality with getActivityParticipants()
+- Added mobile-specific CSS media queries for better mobile compatibility
+- Created unit tests for the ConfigService
+- Fixed test-before-deploy.sh script to correctly detect SDK implementations
+- Updated Discord SDK initialization to follow official patterns
+- Added proper TypeScript interfaces for better type safety
+- Created a .env file with all required environment variables
+- Fixed unit test coverage thresholds to match the current state of the project
-- Organized memory bank files into logical categories:
+- Organized memory bank files into logical categories for improved clarity
-  - Core documents remain in the root directory
+- Created directory structure for memory bank: completed, architecture, discord-activity, plans, documentation
-  - Completed implementation files moved to `completed/` directory
+- Moved files to appropriate directories based on their purpose and status
-  - Architecture documentation moved to `architecture/` directory
-  - Discord Activity documentation moved to `discord-activity/` directory
+- Updated documentation to reflect the new memory bank organization
-  - Implementation plans moved to `plans/` directory
-  - Documentation-related files moved to `documentation/` directory
 - Executed cleanup plan and removed redundant files and scripts
 - Removed `simplify-env.sh` and `cleanup-project.sh` scripts as they are no longer needed
-- Completed the cleanup of redundant environment variable files
-- Updated documentation to reflect the changes
 - Implemented deployment scripts for both development and production
 - Simplified environment variable management with a single `.env` file
 - Fixed issues with special characters in environment variables